BU-NU-CLOUD-F19/Dependency_Inversion_in_AWS-Hosted_Genomics_Analysis_Pipelines/README.md

 As a developer, I should be able to:

--   Add/Remove a genomics service flexibly.
+-   Add/Remove a genomics analysis service flexibly, without needing to change much code in the user-facing Seqr project.

 -   Maintain the extended feature easily.